BhaveshKapil/Image-Colorization/README.md

 ---

-One of the most exciting applications of deep learning is colorizing black and white images.
-This task needed a lot of human input and hardcoding several years ago but now the whole process can be done end-to-end with the power of AI and deep learning.
-You might think that you need huge amount of data or long training times to train your model from scratch for this task but in the last few weeks I worked on this and tried many different model architectures, loss functions, training strategies, etc. and finally developed an efficient strategy to train such a model, using the latest advances in deep learning, on a rather small dataset and with really short training times.
-In this article, I'm going to explain what I did to make this happen, including the code!, and the strategies that helped and also those that were not useful.
-Before that, I will explain the colorization problem and a give you a short review of what has been done in recent years.
-I'll assume you have basic knowledge about deep learning, GANs, and PyTorch library for the rest of the article.
-Let's begin!
+Colorizing black and white images has emerged as an exhilarating application of deep learning.
+In the past, this task required extensive human involvement and laborious manual coding.
+However, thanks to the power of AI and deep learning, the entire process can now be seamlessly accomplished end-to-end.
+While one might assume that training a model from scratch for this task necessitates vast amounts of data and lengthy training times, my recent work in the past few weeks disproves this belief.

+During this period, I experimented with various model architectures, loss functions, training strategies, and more to find an optimal approach.
+Leveraging the latest advancements in deep learning, I successfully developed an efficient strategy to train a model for colorization.
+Surprisingly, this was achieved using a relatively small dataset and significantly reduced training times.
+In this article, I will provide a detailed account of the steps I took, including the accompanying code.
+Additionally, I will discuss the strategies that proved effective as well as those that did not yield the desired results.

+Before delving into the technical aspects, I will provide an overview of the colorization problem and offer a brief summary of the advancements made in recent years.
+It is assumed that readers possess a basic understanding of deep learning, GANs, and the PyTorch library.
+Without further ado, let us embark on this exciting journey.

 ## Introduction to colorization problem